frees-io/frees-rpc-workshop/README.md

   .dependsOn(`data-generator`, services)
 ```

-* Streaming Data Generation: you can directly copy this code from this path [./data-generator/src/main/scala/](./data-generator/src/main/scala/), given this code is out of the scope of this workshop.
+* Streaming Data Generation: you can copy this code verbatim from this path [./data-generator/src/main/scala/](./data-generator/src/main/scala/) inside the `data-generator` sbt module folder, given this code is out of the scope of this workshop.
+Notice that this should be under the `data-generator` folder.

-* Checkpoint: let's test this streaming data generation before moving on to the next section.
-Under `app` sbt module ([./app/src/main/scala/App.scala](./app/src/main/scala/App.scala)), add the following:
+* Checkpoint: let's test this streaming data generation before moving onto the next section.
+We create the `App` class inside the `app` sbt module folder([./app/src/main/scala/App.scala](./app/src/main/scala/App.scala)).
+Notice that this should be under the `app` folder.

 ```scala
 package scalaexchange